-The Income Tax Act provides two major benefits to the not-for-profit sector, namely: partial tax exemption for organizations that qualify as PBOs, and donor deductibility for contributions to those PBOs that carry out certain specified public benefit activities (“Public Benefit Organisations with Donor-Deductible Status”).
+The Income Tax Act provides two major benefits to non-profit organisations operating for the public benefit, namely: partial tax exemption for organisations that qualify as PBOs, and donor deductibility for contributions to those PBOs that carry out certain specified public benefit activities (“Public Benefit Organisations with Donor-Deductible Status”).
 PBOs may also access benefits with regard to donations tax, estate duty, transfer duty, and the skills development levy.
-Finally, certain organizations are eligible for Value Added Tax preferences.
+Finally, certain organisations are eligible for Value Added Tax preferences.
 South Africa and the United States have entered into a double taxation treaty.

 II.
 Applicable Laws

 - Constitution of the Republic of South Africa, Act 108 of 1997 (as amended)

 - Companies Act of 2008 (as amended by the Companies Amendment Act of 2011)